erickcastelli/kir-mapper/README.md

 kir-mapper setup
 ```

 8. Follow the setup steps. kir-mapper will automatically detect most programs if they are available in the system.
-The only exception is the path for the database (from steps 5 and 6) and for PICARD tools.
+The only exception is the path for the database (from steps 5 and 6).
 You can also indicate the path for each binary.

 [Back to Summary](#summary)